Toyota RAV4 review - Interior, design and technology

 Sat-nav, stereo and infotainment

 It’s certainly more helpful than the eight-inch infotainment system, which is probably the single weakest point of the vehicle.
 In hardware terms the screen looks slightly lower-resolution than what you can get in a VW or even a Ford Kuga.
-And the interface is classic Toyota, with a clunky approach.
+The fonts appear inconsistent from one menu to the next, and even the physical shortcut buttons surrounding the display are small and fiddly.

 At its launch this latest RAV4 came without smartphone integration, which was a notable black mark against it when compared with rivals.
 This has since been addressed, however, and now all models, from entry-level Icon trim upward, come with Android Auto and Apple CarPlay as standard.